rails/solid_queue/README.md

           schedule: "*/5 * * * *"
 ```
 and the job will be enqueued via `perform_later` so it'll run in Resque.
 However, in this case we won't track any `solid_queue_recurring_execution` record for it and there won't be any guarantees that the job is enqueued only once each time.

+## Inspiration

+Solid Queue has been inspired by [resque](https://github.com/resque/resque) and [GoodJob](https://github.com/bensheldon/good_job).
+We recommend checking out these projects as they're great examples from which we've learnt a lot.

+## License
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).